Chandler Whitmer

-Chandler William Whitmer (born August 16, 1991) is an American football coach who is currently the co-offensive coordinator and quarterbacks coach for the Indiana Hoosiers.
+Chandler William Whitmer (born August 16, 1991) is an American football coach who is currently the quarterbacks coach for the Tampa Bay Buccaneers of the National Football League (NFL).

 Playing career

 Illinois

 Coming out of Downers Grove South High School, Whitmer was rated as a four-star recruit and committed to play college football for the Illinois Fighting Illini.
 After redshirting during the 2010 season, Whitmer entered his name into the NCAA transfer portal after the season.

 Butler CC

 Whitmer transferred to play for Butler Community College.
 In his lone season as the starter at Butler, he completed 180 of his 316 passing attempts for 3,022 yards with 25 touchdowns and 14 interceptions.

 UConn

 After one season with Butler Community College in 2011, Whitmer transferred to play for the UConn Huskies.
 Heading into the 2012 season, he beat out Johnny McEntee for the starting job.
 Whitmer retained his starting position in 2013 season.
 Overall, in three years with the Huskies, he appeared in 28 games and completed 56.5% of his passes for 5,082 yards, 25 touchdowns and 30 interceptions.